ViktorOneLove/Java-Concurrency-in-Practice-booknotes/java/java-concurrency-in-practice/chapter-03/README.md

 An object is properly published if:
  * It is initialized from a static field

+Static initializers are executed by the JVM at class initialization time; because of internal synchronization in the JVM, this mechanism is guaranteed to safely publish any objects initialized in this way

  * A reference is stored to it into a volatile variable or an `AtomicReference`
  * A reference is stored in a `final` field of a properly constructed object
  * A reference is stored in a field, properly guarded by a lock